dijasila/GPAW/doc/devel/developersguide.rst

 the radial part `\tilde{p}_{n\ell}^a(r)` (one of the splines in ``paw.wfs.setups[a].pt_j``) and a spherical harmonics `Y_{\ell m}(\theta,\phi)`.
-Putting radial functions times spherical harmonics on a grid is done by the :class:`gpaw.lfc.LocalizedFunctionsCollection` class.
+Putting radial functions times spherical harmonics on a grid is done by the :class:`gpaw.lfc.NewLocalizedFunctionsCollection` class.
 See also :class:`gpaw.setup.Setup` and :class:`gpaw.spline.Spline`.